Biennale College Cinema – Tenth Edition

 Other goals include:

-• To promote and support the production of 1 Italian audiovisual work longer than 60 minutes, following a year long series of activities.
+• To promote and support the production of up to 3 International audiovisual work longer than 60 minutes, following a year long series of activities.

-This initiative consists of the selection and development of 8 micro-budget Italian projects and the production of at least 1 Italian audiovisual work and its presentation during the Venice International Film Festival.
+This initiative consists of the selection and development of 9 micro-budget projects and the production of up to 3 audiovisual works and presentation during the Venice International Film Festival.
 The selection will be made by the Artistic Director of the Cinema Sector of La Biennale di Venezia, whose decision will be final, assisted in the various phases by a staff of consultants of his own choosing.
 The audiovisual concepts will be developed from every point of view, focusing not only on the artistic development, but also on the audience design.
 This means addressing a specific, even niche, audience from the earliest phases of the development of the film.
-The program will also focus on production and budget control.
+The program will also focus on the production and budget control.

-La Biennale already achieves these goals by supporting productions in the Dance, Music and Theatre departments.
+La Biennale already achieves these goals by supporting productions in the Sectors of Dance, Music and Theatre.

 Biennale College Cinema is supported by Ministero della Cultura.

-We will select up to 8 microbudget concepts/ideas presented by teams of Italian nationals consisting of a director and a producer, with no age limit and according to the following:
+We will select up to 9 microbudget concepts/ideas presented by international teams consisting of a director and a producer, with no age limit and with the following:

-• The directors, at their debut or second audio-visual work, must present themselves in tandem with producers who have already produced at least 3 audio-visual works (including short film, web docs, web series, music videos, advertisements, etc.).
-If the producer has already produced a feature-length fiction or documentary film distributed and/ or presented at Festivals, he/she is still eligible to participate in the Call.
+• The directors, at their debut or second audio-visual work, must present themselves in tandem with producers who have already produced at least 3 audio-visual works (including short film, web docs, web series, music videos, advertisements, etc.) If the producer has already produced a feature-length fiction or documentary film distributed and/ or presented at Festivals, he is still eligible to participate in the Call.

 c.
 Director’s Vision: it can be represented by a mood board, a project-book (few pages of a storyboard, a colour script, a series of drawings or photographs) or by a video (max 3 minutes).
 It visually complements the written concept, and describes the project through images.